Mental Health Counselling & Therapy Services in Edmonton

 Anxiety & Post-Pandemic Adjustment

 Edmonton's clinical anxiety presentations rose sharply 2021–2024 — particularly among 18–35-year-olds and healthcare workers.
-We offer cognitive-behavioural therapy, structured worry interventions, and physician-prescribed pharmacotherapy when appropriate.
+We offer cognitive-behavioural therapy, structured worry interventions, and doctor-prescribed pharmacotherapy when appropriate.

 Depression & Mood Disorders